-The Class Search has been revised to allow searches by Instruction Mode:
+The Class Search allows searches by Instruction Mode:

 - In Person

+- Hybrid

 - Asynchronous Online

-- Hybrid

 - Synchronous Online

 The default option for searches is all classes / all selected.
 As always, please carefully review the day, time, location and other details for all primary classes and secondary (secondary discussion or lab) sections.